busarm/armie/README.md

 # PHP Mini

-A micro php framework designed for simple and quick application or microservice development.
+A micro php framework designed to provide highly performance with elegance and optimal developer experience.

 ## Installation